disha18704/cognitive-behavioural-therapy-agent/README.md

 **Quick setup:**
 1. Install: `pip install mcp`
 2. Configure Claude Desktop config
-3. Use in Claude: "Use Cerina Foundry to create a CBT exercise for social anxiety"
+3. Use in Claude: "Use Clarity CBT to create a CBT exercise for social anxiety"

 ## API Endpoints